I can't believe the number of people who do not simply cannot comprehend what that could be about.

 Who gave us the notion that motherhood shackles women and denies them?

-Motherhood, child rearing, all of that was.
+Motherhood, child rearing, all of that was, do not doubt me if you weren't alive.

 It wasn't just criticized, folks.

-Mothers, women who chose to stay home, conventional nuclear family, Christian women were tarred and feathered and ridiculed and laughed at and made fun of.
+Mothers, women who chose to stay home, conventional nuclear family Christian women were tarred and feathered and ridiculed and laughed at and made fun of all because they wanted to be mothers.

-I'll never forget taking phone calls from husbands and wives, where the husband worked, the mother stayed home, and they were happy they had done it that way.
+I'll never forget taking phone calls from husbands and wives where the husband worked, the mother stayed home, and they were happy they had done it that way.

 They didn't earn as much because the wife wasn't working, but that's how they wanted to raise their family.

-You get a call right after that from some angry woman saying the woman had been a prisoner, the patriarchal society was predictable.
+You got a call right after that from some angry woman saying the woman had been a prisoner.

-So I'm telling you, David Furnish, no other man would be able to list himself as a mother on a birth certificate.
+So I'm telling you, David Furnish, no other man would be able to list himself as a mother on a birth certificate if it hadn't been for militant feminism in the late 60s and 70s.

 If that hadn't happened, then none of this would.